Part 3: Deep Dive - Spark Window Functions

 │ ├── True branch: input[0, int, false]

-• input[0, int, false] retrieves the integer value at the 0th index of the JoinedRow.
+input[0, int, false] = 0 This expression checks if this is the first time that the rank getting calculated.
+It retrieves the integer value at the 0th index of the JoinedRow.
 The false means this value cannot be null.
+In our example, this condition evaluates to true because that's the first row getting ranked.

 ├── Add